webradiocontrol/wrc-morse-key-adapter/README.md

 The keying speed is adjustable via a potentiometer.
 The adapter generates CW sidetone and the pitch and the volume of the sidetone are also adjustable via potentiometers.

+The adapter outputs the generated CW sidetone using a speaker.
+Alternatively, it is possible to mix the sidetone audio with incoming audio from a computer/tablet/phone (running [Web Radio Control](https://webradiocontrol.tech/)) so that it is possible to use headphones with the adapter.

 See [Web Radio Control documentation](https://doc.webradiocontrol.tech/) for more information about Web Radio Control amateur radio station remote control software.